defifuture/erc20-batched-meta-transactions/README.md

 The disadvantage of this process is that a user first needs to do an on-chain transaction, before being able to do off-chain meta transactions.
 But luckily, the on-chain transaction needs to be made only once per token (if the allowance amount is unlimited, of course).

+### How about the `permit()` function?

+`permit()` is a very nice function that provides a new functionality to the ERC-20 standard - Basically it means that a user can give a **token-spending approval** to someone else using a **meta transaction** (off-chain).
+This solves the problem from the previous question (a user having to make an on-chain approval transaction).

+For more information see [EIP-2612: permit – 712-signed approvals](https://eips.ethereum.org/EIPS/eip-2612).

 ### How to handle the burn address (0x0)

 The burn address should be able to **receive** tokens, but it must **not be able to send** tokens (as [suggested here](https://github.com/ethereum/EIPs/issues/1776#issuecomment-467460341)).